Shoshoni language

 The consonant inventory of Shoshoni is rather small, but a much wider range of surface forms of these phonemes appear in the spoken language.
 The language has six vowels, distinguished by length.
 Shoshoni is a strongly suffixing language, and it inflects for nominal number and case and for verbal aspect and tense using suffixes.
-Word order is relatively free but shows a preference toward SXV order.
+Word order is relatively free but shows a preference toward subject-object-verb (SOV) order.

-The endonyms newe ta̲i̲kwappe and Sosoni' ta̲i̲kwappe mean "the people's language" and "the Shoshoni language," respectively.
+The endonyms newe ta̲i̲kwappe and Sosoni' ta̲i̲kwappe mean "the people's language" and "the Shoshoni language", respectively.
 Shoshoni is classified as threatened, although attempts at revitalization are underway.

 Classification and dialects

 Shoshoni is the northernmost member of the large Uto-Aztecan language family, which includes nearly sixty living languages, spoken in the Western United States down through Mexico and into El Salvador.
 Shoshoni belongs to the Numic subbranch of Uto-Aztecan.
 The word Numic comes from the cognate word in all Numic languages for "person".
 For example, in Shoshoni the word is neme [nɨw̃ɨ] or, depending on the dialect, newe [nɨwɨ], in Timbisha it is nümü [nɨwɨ], and in Southern Paiute, nuwuvi [nuwuβi].

 Shoshoni's closest relatives are the Central Numic languages Timbisha and Comanche.
 Timbisha, or Panamint, is spoken in southeastern California by members of the Timbisha Shoshone Tribe, but it is considered a distinct language from Shoshoni.
 The Comanche split from the Shoshone around 1700, and consonant changes over the past few centuries have limited mutual intelligibility of Comanche and Shoshoni.

 Principal dialects of Shoshoni are Western Shoshoni in Nevada, Gosiute in western Utah, Northern Shoshoni in southern Idaho and northern Utah, and Eastern Shoshoni in Wyoming.
 The main differences between these dialects are phonological.